evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ### environment

-Teams may have different environments for their resources and each environment may have it's own set of Azure Monitor, Log Analytics or Application Insights services.
-In this case, team needs to create data-source for each environment and the actual name of the data-source in Grafana will be composed as: `datasource-name-environment-ds`.
+Teams may have different environments for their resources and each environment may have its own set of Azure Monitor, Log Analytics or Application Insights services.
+In this case, teams need to create a data-source for each environment and the actual name of the data-source in Grafana will be composed as: `datasource-name-environment-ds`.

 ### team